-The cough might also stop your child from taking part in sporting activities at school.
+The cough might also stop your child from doing sport or other physical activity at school.

-The severity and frequency of asthma symptoms varies a lot.
-Some children wheeze or cough only a few times a year when they have a cold, whereas others (a small minority) might have some asthma symptoms every day.
+The severity and frequency of asthma symptoms vary a lot.
+Some children wheeze or cough only a few times a year when they have a cold, whereas others (a small minority) have some asthma symptoms every day.

-When to see your doctor about asthma symptoms
+Does your child need to see a doctor about asthma symptoms?

-- his wheezing, cough or shortness of breath doesn’t go away or gets worse despite medication
+- your child’s wheezing, cough or shortness of breath doesn’t go away or gets worse despite medication

-- he needs to use his inhaler more often than every 3-4 hours
+- your child needs to use an inhaler more often than every 3-4 hours

-- 1-2 puffs of the inhaler doesn’t help to make your child better immediately
+- 2-6 puffs of the inhaler don’t help to make your child better immediately

-- he can’t exercise or play normally, or can’t keep up with other children
+- your child can’t exercise or play normally, or can’t keep up with other children

-- his sleep is disturbed because of coughing or wheezing
+- your child’s sleep is disturbed because of coughing or wheezing

-- your child needs medication as soon as he wakes up in the morning, or can’t wait until after breakfast
+- your child needs medication as soon as they wake up in the morning, or can’t wait until after breakfast

-- you don’t have a clear asthma management plan for your child.
+- you don’t have a clear asthma action plan for your child.

-Your child’s doctor will take a very careful history of the frequency and severity of your child’s symptoms, because your child’s asthma treatment plan will depend on these factors.
+Your child’s doctor will take a very careful history of how bad your child’s symptoms are and how often your child has them.
+Your child’s asthma action plan will depend on these factors.